-Graduation data represent the sum of graduates from the Summer-Fall-Spring cycle prior to the Fall in the indicated years. ^Enrollment numbers are based on Fall census data for the indicated years.
-Several new MS students were recommended for admission for the Fall 2019 semester. #These values are projected.
+\Graduation data represent the sum of graduates from the Summer-Fall-Spring cycle prior to the Fall in the indicated years. ^Enrollment numbers are based on Fall census data for the indicated years.
+Several new MS students were recommended for admission for the Fall 2020 semester. #These values will be added once official numbers are available.

-A comparison of enrollment trends for all the BS-CHE, MS-CHE, and PHD-Engineering (with CHE specialization) programs is presented in the figure below (Note that bars are not included for 2019 as the undergraduate enrollment numbers are still uncertain.).
+A comparison of enrollment trends for all the BS-CHE, MS-CHE, and PHD-Engineering (with CHE specialization) programs is presented in the figure below (Note that bars are not included for 2020 as the official enrollment numbers are still being confirmed.).
 The department experienced tremendous growth in its BS enrollment (through 2015) and also (through 2014) in the number of students pursuing a PHD in engineering with a specialization in chemical engineering.
 Since then, these numbers have reduced somewhat for the BS program but held steady for the PHD program.
 During the time frame from 2002-2011, the enrollment in the MS-CHE program generally declined (Note: MS-CHE program enrollment was 20 and 18 for Fall 2002 and Fall 2003, respectively.) though enrollment spiked in 2006 and 2007.
 Since 2011, the MS-CHE program enrollment consistently increased from a low of 5 in Fall 2011 to a Fall 2014 enrollment of 16 MS students.
-Enrollment since then through Fall 2019 (with only a slight reduction in 2018 that is projected to hold steady for 2019) has held steady even though numerous MS students have graduated from the program during this time.
+Enrollment since then through Fall 2019 (with only a slight reduction in 2018 that held steady for 2019) has been somewhat consistent even as numerous MS students have graduated from the program during this time.
+The increase in PHD (CHE) enrollments which was 0 in Fall 2002 is largely the direct result of a committed effort within the department to focus on the PHD program in order to increase the research stature of the program and more recently with the addition of new faculty to the program.
 The increase in the undergraduate enrollment was correlated with the launch in (2007) of a new concentration in biomolecular engineering within the BS-CHE program and in increases in international student enrollment.
-Such enrollments have declined over the last few years which partially explains the reduced BS enrollment.
+Such latter enrollments have declined over the last few years which partially explains the reduced BS enrollment.
 The increase in the MS-CHE enrollment that occurred during this time frame may perhaps be associated with this new biomolecular engineering concentration, new MS admission criteria that no longer require TTU STEM graduates to take the GRE, and also other opportunities, such as novel courses, to ease the transition of non-CHE BS graduates into the MS-CHE program.

 Enrollment trends in the CHE undergraduate and graduate programs.
-Enrollment for Fall 2019 will be confirmed by September 2019.
+Enrollment for Fall 2020 will be confirmed in September 2020.